bangerkuwranger/node-fedex-cross-border-api/README.md

 ]
 ```

 The array must contain at least ONE product object.
 All object parameters are required except 'optionalArgs', which can, as the name suggests, contain any number of the optional parameters or be omitted entirely.
-Also, if W, L, and H are defined in the 'itemInformation' object, WT is optional, and vice versa.
+Also, if w, l, and h are defined in the 'itemInformation' object, wt is optional, and vice versa.

 ##### Arguments Passed to Callback